-Related Group ("G-DRG") code for the alfapump® when its operations in Germany reach sufficient scale, which may not be granted.

-- Sequana Medical's future financial performance will depend on the commercial acceptance of the alfapump®, the alfapump DSR®, the DSR® Infusate and/or any future products in target markets. - The success of the alfapump®, the alfapump DSR®, the DSR® Infusate and/or any future products depends on their acceptance and adoption by physicians. - Sequana Medical may not be able to manufacture or outsource manufacturing of the alfapump®, the alfapump DSR®, the DSR® Infusate and/or any future products in sufficient quantities, in a timely manner or at a cost that is economically attractive. - If Sequana Medical is unable to expand its sales, marketing and distribution capabilities for the alfapump®, the alfapump DSR® and/or any future products, whether it be with internal infrastructure or an arrangement with a commercial partner such as the ones that Sequana Medical has entered into with Vingmed and Gamida, Sequana Medical may not be successful in commercialising the alfapump®, the alfapump DSR® and/or any future products in its target markets, if and when they are approved.
+- Related Group ("G-DRG") code for the alfapump® when its operations in Germany reach sufficient scale, which may not be granted. - Sequana Medical's future financial performance will depend on the commercial acceptance of the alfapump®, the DSR® product and/or any future products in target markets. - The success of the alfapump®, the DSR® product and/or any future products depends on their acceptance and adoption by physicians. - Sequana Medical may not be able to manufacture or outsource manufacturing of the alfapump®, the DSR® product and/or any future products in sufficient quantities, in a timely manner or at a cost that is economically attractive. - If Sequana Medical is unable to expand its sales, marketing and distribution capabilities for the alfapump®, the DSR® product and/or any future products, whether it be with internal infrastructure or an arrangement with a commercial partner such as the ones that Sequana Medical has entered into with Vingmed, Sequana Medical may not be successful in commercialising the alfapump®, the DSR® productand/or any future products in its target markets, if and when they are approved.